schlopp96/MyCaesarCipher/README.md

 ## About

-- The [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) is one of the most simple and well known encryption techniques.
+- The [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) is one of the most simple and well-known encryption techniques.

-  - Each letter in the plaintext entry is replaced by a letter some fixed number of positions down the alphabet.
+  - Each letter in the plaintext entry is replaced by a letter found a certain number of positions down the alphabet.

 - This project was created as an exercise while I was taking the ["Cracking Codes with Python"](https://inventwithpython.com/cracking/) course - which I _highly_ recommend for both beginners and experienced python programmers interested in cryptography!